Services provided by main types of ecosystems in Poland – an applied approach

 - Increasing the scientific potential and the ability of administration and interested social groups to implement this approach in environmental management.

-The following groups are expected to benefit from the project:
+The following groups were expected to benefit from the project:

 - Scientists – by increasing the capacity of the Polish researchers dealing with main ecosystems to develop ecosystem services (ES) approach;